lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 We want people to be able to look up quotations they heard in conversation, movies, music, other books, easily with a library containing all these quotations in an easy to find etext format.”
 (Hart “History and Philosophy”)

+The founding logic of Project Gutenberg resonates strikingly with Bordieu’s call to “*universalize in reality the conditions of access*” (qtd in Guillory 340, emphasis original) to literature.

+The first Project Gutenberg texts are almost a parody of important texts: The Declaration of Independence, The King James Bible.
+These are the texts assumed to be urgently desired by “99% of the general public” (Hart “History and Philosophy”).
+They are then followed, however, by a work which has rarely been central to the institutional hierarchies of cultural capital: Alice in Wonderland.
+As Hart describes his choices of what texts to transcribe next, he seems to be describing a version of what Guillory hoped for, “another kind of game” in which texts can compete for cultural capital, a game “with less dire consequences for the losers, an *aesthetic* game” (Guillory 340, emphasis original).

+“Project Gutenberg selects etexts targeted a bit on the "bang for the buck" philosophy ... we choose etexts we hope extremely large portions of the audience will want and use frequently.
+We are constantly asked to prepare etext from out of print editions of esoteric materials, but this does not provide for usage by the audience we have targeted, 99% of the general public.”
+(Hart “History and Philosophy”)

+### 2.1.4.
+Hathi timeline history ###

 To review all of these events, \<$n#table:databases-timeline\> shows the milestones of all of these databases in chronological order.

+1918	Pollard first proposes a “short-title handlist”

 1926	Pollard and Redgrave Short-Title Catalogue for 1476--1640

+1938	Eugene B. Power founds University Microfilms

+1945	Wing starts collecting his STC, 1641--1700

 1951	Donald Wing’s catalogue for 1641--1700, first edition

 1971	First text in what would be Project Gutenberg.
 Over the next twenty years, Michael Hart personally keyed the first hundred books.

+1972	Beginning of second ed of Wing STC, 1641--1700

 1976	Proposal for Eighteenth Century Short Title Catalogue, British Library and the American Society for Eighteenth Century Studies

 1976	Second edition, vol 1, of Wing’s STC

+1976	Beginning of second ed of Pollard & Redgrave STC, 1475-1640

 1977	ESTC pilot begun at British Library, directed by Robin Alston